 Religion is a fundamental part of the human experience.
-College students have long studied religion because it opens the door to thoughtful exploration of philosophy, history, sociology, politics and current events.
+College students have long studied religion because it opens the door to thoughtful exploration of the worlds and cultures that surround us.
+More and more we are learning that to be a thoughtful global citizen is to have an understanding of religious motivations and ways of thinking.
 We continue to consider questions that have been raised for thousands of years: How does religion struggle with the problem of evil and suffering?
 Why is there so much violence in certain religious communities?
 How will we negotiate all the differences among religions?
 Who, really, was Jesus?
 Who was Muhammad?
 Why have they remained spiritual leaders long after their deaths?
 How does religion function to structure our most deeply held beliefs and worldviews?

 Elon offers a Bachelor of Arts degree in religious studies that encourages students to examine and discuss religion, and express themselves in discussions and in writing.
 Graduates begin their careers with an enhanced ability to gather information, think critically and communicate clearly and convincingly.
 No matter what professional field you choose, a degree in religious studies will teach you a great deal about yourself and other cultures — an honorable goal for an education and a valuable asset for any career.